snail-language/snail-language.github.io/_docs/07-runtime-semantics.md

     nav: "docs"
 ---

-{: .notice--info}
-This page is still under active development.

 ## Data Representation
 Every value in snail is an object.
 Objects contain a list of member variables (or *attributes*).
 Additionally, each object belongs to some class defined in